andyli0330/about-me/README.md

-- 👋 Hi, I’m Andy
+About Me

+Hi, this is the Github repository for Andy Li, an experience data scientist working in Financial Services since 2014.
-- 👀 I’m interested in machine learning, statistical modeling, Python, etc.
+I’m interested in machine learning algorithms, statistical modeling, advanced analytics, Python, SQL, etc. and I love using data to solve business problems

-- 🌱 I’m currently learning Python.
+- I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
-andyli0330/andyli0330 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+andyli0330/about-me is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->